Superior Council of the French Language (Quebec)

-The Conseil supérieur de la langue française (Superior Council of the French Language) is an advisory council in Quebec, Canada, whose mission is "to advise the minister responsible for the application of the Charter of the French language on any question relative to the French language in Quebec".
+The Conseil supérieur de la langue française (CSLF; Superior Council of the French Language) is an advisory council in Quebec, Canada, whose mission is "to advise the minister responsible for the application of the Charter of the French language on any question relative to the French language in Quebec".
 It works in close collaboration with equivalent bodies in France, Belgium and Switzerland.

 Section 185 of the Quebec Charter of the French Language establishes a Council under the name of Conseil supérieur de la langue française.
 It was initially created in 1977 with the adoption of the Charter.

 Mandate

 The mandate of the Quebec Council is to "advise the minister responsible for the application of the Charter of the French language on any question relative to the French language in Quebec."